 3. Clean Up Your Social Media.

-It’s easy to forget about what is appropriate to have on your instagram and twitter accounts during summer.
-Be sure to delete any inappropriate pictures or tweets before applying, you don’t want to get rejected from a fall internship simply because you were partying in your profile picture.
+It’s easy to forget about what is appropriate to have on your Instagram and Twitter accounts during the summer.
+Be sure to delete or archive any inappropriate pictures or tweets before applying.
+You don’t want to get rejected from a Fall internship simply because you were holding a bottle of tequila on the ‘gram.

 4. Have a Clear Idea of Your Availability.